 Organisational design is ongoing

-Re-designing organisational structures and working practices is easier said than done.
-Business challenges are increasingly complex and even recent organisation and work changes are quickly becoming obsolete.
-The desired “destination” of large-scale transformation will never be reached.
-And that means that the mentality around any “journey” of change must also evolve.
+Re-designing organisational structures and working practices is a challenge all organisations face as they evolve.
+Yet the desired destination of large-scale transformation will never be reached.
+This means that the mentality around any journey of change must also evolve.

 Change is driven by people, not tech

-Restrictive hierarchical structures have become less important, with the new enabling infrastructure provided by new HR technologies, AI and automation more so.
+Restrictive hierarchical structures have become less important, with the new enabling infrastructure provided by new HR technologies, artificial intellegince, and automation more so.
 Why?
-Because new technologies liberate businesses to solve their organisation and work design challenges to pull hard and directly on powerful human levers driving change.
+Because new technologies liberate businesses to solve their organisation design challenges, which in turn pull hards on the powerful human levers driving change.

 What are these levers?
 Our data shows a clear and deepening of commitment to, among other things:

-- values, ethics and integrity within the organisation;
+- communicating values, ethics, and integrity within the organisation,

-- to the resilience and wellbeing of employees;
+- ensuring the resilience and wellbeing of employees, and

-- and to the positive role corporates play within society.
+- promoting the positive role organisations play within society.

-For example, Top Employers Institute research shows that nearly all (98%) define and communicate organisation-wide values.
-The very best have done this for years, but what has changing now is the way values are being brought to life and the people that make up the organisation are being guided in translating values into behaviours.
+For example, Top Employers Institute research shows that nearly all leading organisations (98%) define and communicate organisation-wide values.
+The very best have done this for years, but what has changed now is the way values are being brought to life and the people that make up the organisation are being guided in translating values into behaviours.

-Values are no longer the “tablets of stone” bestowed by leaders to a grateful workforce and then forgotten: instead, 90% of our Top Employers now consistently train their employees on how to live up to these values in practice.
+Values are no longer the “tablets of stone” bestowed by leaders to a grateful workforce and then forgotten: instead, 90% of Top Employers now consistently train their employees on how to live these values in practice.
 This is a marked increase up from three quarters (78%) back in 2016.
-Similarly, 93% train their staff on how to handle ethical issues in practice, rather than on paper.
+Similarly, 93% now train their staff on how to handle ethical issues in practice, rather than on paper.

 Organisation design cannot happen without a willing workforce, resilient in both mind and body.
-Employee wellbeing also needs to be to the fore for people to be healthy and motivated to meet the challenges they face.
-A strong majority of Top Employers globally (70%) have an organisation-wide wellbeing strategy, while as many (71%) have senior managers actively involved in wellbeing programmes.
-And to make sure rhetoric becomes reality, 53% have a dedicated and trained wellbeing champion or ambassador as a catalyst for change.
+Employee well-being also needs to be to the fore for people to be healthy and motivated to meet the challenges they face.
+A strong majority of Top Employers globally (70%) have an organisation-wide well-being strategy, while as many (71%) have senior managers actively involved in well-being programmes.
+To ensure rhetoric becomes reality, 53% have a dedicated and trained well-being champion or ambassador as a catalyst for change.
 This is a notable best practice that can facilitate the success of organisational redesign across leading organisations.

 There are clear challenges ahead for organisational design.
 Trends emerging from Top Employers Institute survey data indicate that while technology is catalytic, many businesses are finding serious shortages in the skills needed to use new technology are causing a drag on growth and the rate of change.

-Clearly, organisational design will never really end.
+Clearly, organisational (re)design will never be finalised.
 Transformation in response to disruption will be ongoing.
-But HR professionals showing the restless desire for reinvention can prosper in taking the lead to continuously align organisational change with business strategy.
+But HR professionals who strive for innovation and agility can prosper in taking the lead to continuously align organisational change with business strategy.